anathema43/diamo/SETUP_GUIDE.md

 ### 7.2 Seed Products
 1. In the admin panel, look for **"Seed Products"** button
 2. Click it to populate your database with sample products
+3. **Also click "Seed Artisan Profiles"** to populate cultural content
-3. **IMPORTANT**: This will replace any existing products in Firestore
+4. **IMPORTANT**: This will replace any existing products/artisans in Firestore
-4. Check Firestore Console to verify products were created
+5. Check Firestore Console to verify data was created
-4. Go to `/shop` to see products displayed
+6. Go to `/shop` to see products displayed

-**DATA INTEGRITY NOTE**: The application now uses Firestore as the single source of truth.
-No static product files are used.
+7. Go to `/artisans` to see artisan profiles
+8. Test the advanced search functionality

+**FEATURES AVAILABLE**: The application now includes:
+- Advanced Algolia search with instant results
+- Rich artisan profiles with cultural storytelling
+- Real-time cart synchronization across browser tabs
+- Professional image optimization
+- Comprehensive form validation with accessibility

 **🚨 Troubleshooting:**
 - If seeding fails, check browser console for errors